 Our fee-for-service plan offers services through a network of health care providers.
 When you use Network providers, you will receive covered services at reduced cost.
 MHBP is solely responsible for the selection of Network providers in your area.
 Contact us at 1-800-694-9901 for the names of Network providers or to request a Network directory.
-You can also go to our Web site at www.MHBP.com.
+You can also go to our website at www.MHBP.com.

 Continued participation of any specific provider cannot be guaranteed.
 When you phone for an appointment, please remember to verify that the health care professional or facility is still a Network provider.
 If your doctor is not currently participating in the provider network, you can nominate him or her to join.
-Physician nomination forms are available on our Web site, or call us and we'll have a form sent to you.
+Physician nomination forms are available on our website, or call us and we'll have a form sent to you.
 You cannot change health plans outside of Open Season because of changes to the provider network.

-This Plan uses the Coventry Health Care National Network as its provider network in all states except Arizona, California, District of Columbia, Florida, Georgia, New Jersey, New York, North Carolina, Ohio, South Carolina, Tennessee, Texas and Virginia.
-In those states, the network providers are those that participate in the Aetna Choice POS II product.
+This Plan uses the Coventry Health Care National Network as its provider network in the state of Utah.
+In all other states, the Network providers are those that participate in the Aetna Choice POS II product.
 Services from providers outside the continental United States, Alaska and Hawaii will be considered at the Network benefit levels.
 If you receive non-covered services from a Network provider, the Network discount will not apply and the services will be excluded from coverage.
 To save both you and the Plan money, we encourage the use of primary care physicians where available and appropriate.